kframework/c-semantics/README.md

 ```
 $ query-kcc-prof exec
 ```
-You can look at the provided queries (see the source of the `query-kcc-prof` script) and construct your own, or access the database using your own programs.
+You can look at the provided queries (see [scripts/query-kcc-prof][]) and construct your own, or access the database using your own programs.
 Different runs of the tool are kept distinct in the database, so you can run a bunch of programs and then analyze the collective data.
-You can simply delete `maudeProfileDB.sqlite` file to start another series of tests with a fresh database.
+You can simply delete the `maudeProfileDB.sqlite` file to start another series of tests with a fresh database.

 ### Testing the semantics

-The `tests` directory includes many of the tests we've used to build confidence in the correctness of our semantics.
-For example, to run tests from the GCC torture test suite, use the following command from the (tests/) directory:
+The [tests][] directory includes many of the tests we've used to build confidence in the correctness of our semantics.
+For example, to run tests from the GCC torture test suite, use the following command from the [tests][] directory:
 ```
 $ make torture
 ```

 ## Project structure

-(examples/) -- some simple example programs for trying the SEARCH and LTLMC features.
-See examples/README.md for more information.
+[examples][] -- some simple example programs for trying the SEARCH and LTLMC features.
+See [examples/README.md][] for more information.

-(libc/) -- library headers and some library sources for functions that aren't defined directly in the semantics itself.
+[libc][] -- library headers and some library sources for functions that aren't defined directly in the semantics itself.

-(parser/) -- the lightly modified OCaml CIL C parser.
+[parser][] -- the lightly modified OCaml CIL C parser.

-(scripts/) -- e.g., the `kcc` script and the script that becomes `a.out`.
+[scripts][] -- e.g., the `kcc` script and the script that becomes `a.out`.

-(semantics/) -- the K C semantics.
+[semantics][] -- the K C semantics.

-(tests/) -- gcc-torture, juliet, llvm, etc.
+[tests][] -- gcc-torture, juliet, llvm, etc.

 During the build process, three versions of the semantics are built using `kompile` with different flags: a "deterministic" version, one with non-deterministic expression sequencing, and one with non-deterministic thread-interleaving.
-These all get copied to (dist/) along with contents of (libc/) and (scripts/kcc).
-Finally, make runs `kcc -c` on all the libc source files in (libc/src/).
+These all get copied to [dist][] along with contents of [libc][] and [scripts/kcc][].
+Finally, make runs `kcc -c` on all the libc source files in [libc/src][].

 The `kcc` script is the primary interface to our semantics.
 Invoking `kcc myprogram.c` results in the contents of the parameter C source file being piped